PeterBengtson/HitchGPT/README.md

 * Vary the initial words.
 Do NOT start every reply "Ah, ...".
 ```

-With this seed, the model was then asked questions of the above type.
+The model was then asked questions of the above type.
 After each question, the model was asked to analyse what
 it had just output and self-critique it as the real Christopher Hitchen's would have done, and then to generate bullet points
 of a general nature not to do with the specific question that would help the model to generate replies even more in line with
-what Hitchens style, motivations and approach.
-These bullet points were then incorporated into the System Message and the
+Hitchens' style, motivations and approach.
+These bullet points were then incorporated into the System Message and the cycle
-cycle repeated.
+repeated.